Alternate Formats

 Alola

-In the Alola format, all cards released from Sun & Moon through Cosmic Eclipse are legal, with the exception of the following cards on the Alola format’s ban list:
+In the Alola format, all cards released from Sun & Moon through Cosmic Eclipse are legal, with the exception of the following cards on the Alola format’s ban list, and any alternate printings these cards may have:

 Additionally, alternate prints of cards included in the sets Sun & Moon through Cosmic Eclipse are legal.
 For example, Rare Candy SSH 180—the print of Rare Candy from the Sword & Shield Base Set—is legal in the format because Rare Candy CES 142—the Celestial Storm print of the card—is from a set that is legal in the Alola format.
 This is also true of prints that occurred prior to the release of the Sun & Moon Base Set.
 So, continuing this example, Rare Candy PRC 135—the print from Primal Clash, released during the XY era, is also legal.